-Julian Alston is a distinguished professor in the Department of Agricultural and Resource Economics, the director of the Robert Mondavi Institute Center for Wine Economics at the University of California, Davis, and a member of the Giannini Foundation of Agricultural Economics.
-He can be contacted by email at julian@primal. ucdavis.edu.
-Jim Lapsley is an academic researcher at the UC Agricultural Issues Center, and an adjunct associate professor in the Department of Viticulture and Enology, University of California, Davis, and emeritus chair of the Department of Science, Agriculture, and Natural Resources for UC Davis Extension.
+Julian Alston is a Distinguished Professor in the Department of Agricultural and Resource Economics and the director of the Robert Mondavi Institute Center for Wine Economics at the University of California, Davis, and a member of the Giannini Foundation of Agricultural Economics.
+He can be contacted by email at jmalston@ucdavis.edu.
+Jim Lapsley is an academic researcher at the UC Agricultural Issues Center; an adjunct associate professor in the Department of Viticulture and Enology, University of California, Davis; and emeritus chair of the Department of Science, Agriculture, and Natural Resources for UC Davis Extension.
 He can be reached by email at itlapsley@gmail.com.
-Olena Sambucci is a postdoctoral scholar in the Department of Agricultural and Resource Economics at the University of California, Davis.
-She can be contacted by email at osloan@ucdavis.edu.
+Olena Sambucci is an assistant project scientist in the Department of Agricultural and Resource Economics at the University of California, Davis.
+She can be contacted by email at osambucci@ucdavis.edu.